 IGlobal offers multiple pod meeting times throughout the week, allowing you to choose a schedule that fits your availability!
 Teaching placements don't begin until junior year, but IGlobal allows you to get real, interactive teaching experience starting as early as your freshman year!

 In total, the time commitment averages just 3 to 4 hours per week!
 It's that easy!
+Additionally, if you have a busy schedule, we can work around it!
+You get to choose the time you teach and the time your pod meets to plan!

 The IGlobal curriculum is designed around the United Nations Sustainable Development Goals (SDGs), offering a global perspective to explore real-world challenges.
 No prior knowledge of the SDGs is needed—you’ll learn everything as you go!
 Each session includes interactive games, group discussions, and creative simulations that make complex concepts engaging and easy to understand.
 Throughout the course, students develop global awareness and build cross-cultural connections with peers worldwide.